toxinyx/toxinyxcom/README.en.md

 delimiters.inline = [["\\(", "\\)"], ["$", "$"]]
 ```

-And add `math` as `true` in the Front matter of the article that needs to use mathematical formulas
+Then, add `math: true` to the Front matter of any article where you want to use mathematical formulas:

 ```yaml
 ---